OISF/suricata-verify/README.md

   # a test run only on Linux.
   os: linux

+  # Test is only for the liste architecture.
+For example, following would
+  # make a test run only on x86_64.
+Other values can be amd64, i386, etc.
+  arch: x86_64

   # Require the presence of specific features.
   features:
     # Restrict the test to builds with HAVE_LUA.